- Office of the Registrar

 No a permission number cannot override a prerequisite/requisite.
 If the class section has math or English proficiency required, the system will not allow a student to enroll or to be placed on a waitlist.

 The term "drop" refers to official deletion of a course from your record.
-If you cannot continue enrollment in a course for which you have enrolled for a particular quarter, you must officially drop the course using MyCSUEB.
+If you cannot continue enrollment in a course for which you have enrolled for a particular term, you must officially drop the course using MyCSUEB.
 You may drop courses through the end of the Drop period without the course appearing on your permanent record.
 After the Drop period, students may only withdraw from courses prior to the seventh week withdrawal deadline.
 Check for complete official policy information about dropping a course in the University Catalog.

 Withdrawing from a course refers to official termination of enrollment in a class after the Add period.
 You cannot "drop" a class after the end of the Add period, but you can "withdraw."
 You can withdraw from a class only for serious health or personal problems beyond your control.
 If you withdraw from a class, the class will appear on your record with a grade of "W."